Platoniq/wilder-journal/_articles/en/crowdfunding-cinema.md

 We have learned stories about Texas from the last hundred years that we were completely unaware of, and this has allowed us to recover the memory of the space.
 Patronage has helped us do a lot of things, like bringing this space to life and interacting with the people in the area, which is exactly what we wanted to accomplish.

-{% quote { "author": "Sem Pons (Espai Texas)" } %}Durante esta campaña, muchos vecinos nos han contado historias sobre el Texas y su larga historia, cosas que no hubiéramos sabido de no ser por esto.{% endquote %}
+{% quote { "author": "Sem Pons (Espai Texas)" } %}During this campaign, many neighbors have told us stories about Texas and its long history, things we would not have known if not for this.{% endquote %}

 ### **FP:** It seems that memory is an important issue for you...